mrsilver76/itunes_playlist_exporter/README.md

 This script should be stored on a network share with a shortcut placed on Rita, Bob and Sue's computers.

-A version of the script with comments can be found here.
+You can find a copy of this script inside the zip file.

 ## Questions, comments or suggestions?